dotnet/docs/docs/fsharp/index.md

 ## If You're Experienced with F# #

-If you know your way around F#, or want to learn more about a specific language construct, you'll find a lot of use in the [Language Reference](language-reference/index.md).
-It is a thorough guide of all F# language capabilities.
+If you know your way around F#, or want to learn more about a specific language construct, see the [Language Reference](language-reference/index.md).
+It's a thorough guide of all F# language capabilities.

-You'll also find a lot of use in the [F# Core Library Reference](https://msdn.microsoft.com/visualfsharpdocs/conceptual/fsharp-core-library-reference) when programming in F#.
+Additionally, the [F# Core Library Reference](https://msdn.microsoft.com/visualfsharpdocs/conceptual/fsharp-core-library-reference) is a great resource for learning about FSharp.Core, the core library which is a part of F#.

 ## The F# Software Foundation